Trace metal stable isotope biogeochemistry: Iron oxidizing bacteria

 While most iron is oxidized as a result of interaction with atmospheric oxygen or oxygenated waters, oxidation by bacteria is an active process in anoxic environments and in oxygenated, low pH (<3) environments.
 Studies of the acidophilic Fe(II)-oxidizing bacterium, Acidthiobacillus ferrooxidans, have been used to determine the fractionation as a result of iron-oxidizing bacteria.
-In most cases, δ56/54Fe values between 2 – 3‰ were measured.
+In most cases, δ56/54Fe values between 2 and 3‰ were measured.
 However, a Rayleigh trend with a fractionation factor of αFe(III)aq-Fe(II)aq ~ 1.0022 was observed, which is smaller than the fractionation factor in the abiotic control experiments (αFe(III)aq-Fe(II)aq ~ 1.0034), which has been inferred to reflect a biological isotope effect.
 Using iron isotopes, an improvement in the understanding of the metabolic processes controlling iron oxidation and energy production in these organisms can be developed.

 Photoautrophic bacteria, which oxidize Fe(II) under anaerobic conditions, have also been studied.
 The Thiodictyon bacteria precipitate poorly crystalline hydrous ferric oxide when they oxidize iron.
 The precipitate was enriched in the 56Fe relative to Fe(II)aq, with a δ56/54Fe value of +1.5 ± 0.2‰.

 Magnetotactic bacteria

-Magnetotactic bacteria are bacteria with magnetosomes that contain magnetic crystals, usually magnetite or greigite, which allow them to orient themselves with the Earth’s magnetic field lines.
+Magnetotactic bacteria are bacteria with magnetosomes that contain magnetic crystals, usually magnetite or greigite, which allow them to orient themselves with the Earth's magnetic field lines.
 These bacteria mineralize magnetite via the reduction of Fe(III), usually in microaerobic or anoxic environments.
 In the magnetotactic bacteria that have been studied, there was no significant iron isotope fractionation observed.